Mubarak Wakaso: International career

 Wakaso represented Ghana at the 2005 FIFA U-17 World Championship in Peru, playing two matches in an eventual group stage exit (three draws).
 He made his full international debut on 13 October 2012, in a 2013 Africa Cup of Nations qualifier against Malawi.

 On 14 November 2012, Wakaso scored his first goal in a friendly with Cape Verde.
 He was picked for the squad that appeared at the 2013 CAN in South Africa, notably netting the game's only goal in a group stage fixture against Mali, through a penalty kick, then scoring both in the 2–0 quarter-final win over Cape Verde.

 Wakaso was selected by manager James Kwesi Appiah for his 2014 FIFA World Cup squad.
 He made his debut in the tournament on 21 June, playing 22 minutes in a 2–2 draw with Germany.

 On 5 February 2015, Wakaso netted the second goal in Ghana's 3–0 victory against Equatorial Guinea in the semi-finals of the 2015 Africa Cup of Nations to take them to the final.
 In the decisive match, against the Ivory Coast, he scored his penalty shootout attempt in an eventual 9–8 loss.

 Personal life

-Wakaso's younger brother, Alhassan, is also a footballer and a midfielder.
+Wakaso's younger brother, Alhassan, was also a footballer and a midfielder.
 He spent most of his career in Portugal.

 Wakaso is a practising Muslim.
 In October 2018, while heading to Bilbao's Loiu airport to travel to Ghana, he was unhurt following a car accident.